 Seoul is a vibrant city known for its nightlife.
-Whether you end up in Gangnam, Itaewon, Hongdae, or somewhere else, you are sure to have a good time.
+Whether you end up in Gangnam, Itaewon, Hongdae, or somewhere else, you are sure to have a good time out late.

 But, when you’re ready to call it a night, what do you do?
 Where do you go?

-Luckily, Seoul has many safe options after a long night of partying.
+Luckily, Seoul has many safe options after a late night of partying.
 Here are some options that’ll get you home or find you somewhere to stay, from the cheapest to the most expensive.

 Generally, the subway in Seoul closes around 12 am or 12:30 am, depending on where you are.
 If you know you don’t want to stay out late in advance, you should plan your trip using the Seoul subway app and try to catch the last train.